Learn how to make flour tortillas with this easy and homemade recipe.

 In the many years I’ve made homemade flour tortillas only a couple of times have I ever used baking powder, and I was not happy with the results.

 I have found that baking powder actually makes the masa or dough tougher.
-It dries out the dough and makes it harder to roll out the tortillas.
+It dries out the dough and makes it harder to roll out the tortillas into flat disks.

 How to Make Flour Tortillas